rishivanukuru/rishivanukuru.github.io/_posts/Blog/2020-05-14-torch-revisit.md

 permalink: /blog/torch101
 ---

 The Auditory Torch is an interaction method that aims to bring auditory perception closer to visual perception through the use of spatial audio.
-This 'metaphor' can be particularly useful in making interfaces more accessible for people with visual impairments who rely on screen readers.
+This 'metaphor' can be particularly useful in making interfaces more accessible for persons with visual impairments who use screen readers.

 # Status Quo